dustlang/rust/src/doc/unstable-book/src/library-features/core-intrinsics.md

 # `core_intrinsics`

-This feature is internal to the Rust compiler and is not intended for general use.
+This feature is internal to the Dust compiler and is not intended for general use.

 ------------------------